 Queensland Gulf of Carpentaria Inshore Fin Fish Fishery

 The QFJA manages shark fishing in Gulf of Carpentaria waters off Queensland as part of the Gulf of Carpentaria Inshore Fin Fish Fishery.
-An annual summary of this fishery is provided by the Queensland Department of Agriculture and Fisheries (QDAF 2017).
+An annual summary of this fishery is provided by the Queensland Department of Agriculture and Fisheries (QDAF 2018).
 The fishery has two sectors: an offshore sector (7–25 nm) that targets tropical sharks and grey mackerel, and an inshore sector (within 7 nm of the shore) that targets barramundi (Lates calcarifer), threadfins (Polynemidae) and sharks.
 The main gear used is gillnets; operators in the offshore sector are limited to a maximum net length of 1,800 m.
-In 2016, 4 licences were issued in the offshore sector (3 licences for operation beyond 7 nm from shore and within the AFZ, and 1 licence for operation beyond 25 nm from shore and within the AFZ) and 85 licences in the inshore sector (QDAF 2017).
-Of these 89 licences, 77 were active in 2016.
-In 2016, reported catch of blacktip sharks was 210 t (an increase from 100 t in 2015; QDAF 2017).
+In 2017, 4 licences were issued in the offshore sector (3 licences for operation beyond 7 nm from shore and within the AFZ, and 1 licence for operation beyond 25 nm from shore and within the AFZ) and 85 licences were issued in the inshore sector (QDAF 2018).
+Of these 89 licences, 77 were active in 2017.
+In 2017, reported catch of blacktip sharks was 72 t (a decrease from 2010 t in 2016) (QDAF 2018).

-Queensland considers most barramundi stocks to be ‘sustainable', except for the southern Gulf of Carpentaria stock, which is classified as ‘transitional depleting'.
-The east coast stock of king threadfin (Polydactylus macrochir) is considered ‘sustainable'; however, the Gulf of Carpentaria stock is considered ‘transitional depleting' (QDAF 2016).
+Queensland considers most barramundi stocks to be sustainable, except for the southern Gulf of Carpentaria stock, which is classified as transitional–depleting.
+The east coast stock of king threadfin (Polydactylus macrochir) is considered sustainable; however, the Gulf of Carpentaria stock is considered transitional–depleting (QDAF 2016).
 No concerns for harvest of shark species were identified in reviews by Holmes et al. (2013).
-Export accreditation has been granted under the EPBC Act until 7 September 2017.
+Export accreditation has been granted under the EPBC Act until 27 July 2018.